 What to Expect

 If you experience morning headaches, fatigue, or difficulty concentrating, you may have interrupted sleep patterns associated with sleep apnea.
-We believe that teamwork between you, your physician, and the dentist is essential to implementing an effective individualized treatment plan for your sleep disorder.
+We believe that teamwork between you, your physician, and your dentist is essential to implementing an effective individualized treatment plan for your sleep disorder.

 Finding out what dental sleep disorder you may have is extremely important before you begin receiving treatment using sleep dentistry.